Julius Caesar Theme of Art and Culture

-Just about all of Shakespeare's works contain self-referential, or "metatheatrical" moments, but in Julius Caesar Shakespeare takes it to a whole new level by forging a relationship between the theater and politics.
+Hold onto your brooches people—we're about to get meta in here.
+Just about all of Shakespeare's works contain self-referential, or "metatheatrical" moments, but in Julius Caesar Shakespeare takes it to the next level by forging a relationship between the theater and politics.
 In the play, politicians know they're like actors performing on a very public stage, and they measure their speeches and actions accordingly.
 At other times, characters even seem aware that their historical actions will be dramatized over a thousand years later on the Elizabethan stage.
+What are they, psychic or something?
 The play is also full of self-conscious references to the kinds of public and political roles that poets (like Shakespeare) can play in the world.

 In Julius Caesar, the world of politics is likened to a theatrical stage, where politicians perform before public audiences.